jlevyoff1/the-art-of-command-line/README.md

 - Use `pgrep` and `pkill` to find or signal processes by name (`-f` is helpful).

-- Know the various signals you can send processes.
+- Know that there are various signals you can send to processes.
 For example, to suspend a process, use `kill -STOP [pid]`.
 For the full list, see `man 7 signal`

 - Use `nohup` or `disown` if you want a background process to keep running forever.

 - Check what processes are listening via `netstat -lntp` or `ss -plat` (for TCP; add `-u` for UDP) or `lsof -iTCP -sTCP:LISTEN -P -n` (which also works on macOS).

-- See also `lsof` and `fuser` for open sockets and files.
+- See also `lsof` and `fuser` to detect open sockets and files.

 - See `uptime` or `w` to know how long the system has been running.